yjcwang/TOCwise/README.md

 - **💾 Smart Multi-Tab Cache** – Keeps your outlines persistent while you switch between tabs.
 - **⚡ 100 % On-Device** – All AI processing runs locally for privacy and performance.
 - **🔗 Precise Anchor Navigation** – Smoothly scrolls to the exact location with a single click.
-- **📝 Inline Summaries** – Generate one-sentence summaries for individual sections on demand.
+- **📝 Section Summaries** – Generate short summaries for individual sections on demand.
 - **✏️ Editable Titles** – Instantly refine any heading by hand; you’re always in control.
 - **📍 Pin Key Sections** – Keep your most important titles within reach.
 - **🔍 Keyword Search** – Find the topic you need in a long outline in seconds.